The journey of becoming the voice of the Nepalese community

 A heartfelt message for Hongkongers:

-Hong Kong is our home and all the Hongkongers are a part of a big family.
+Hong Kong is our home and all Hongkongers are part of a big family.
 Though there are differences in terms of cultures, languages, and traditions, accept each other by respecting their values and by helping them grow.
 An inclusive, safe, prosperous, and cooperative society is all I hope for and wish for the city.